Article

 The morphometric analysis also demonstrated a significantly smaller (5-fold) arterial lumen in women with COVID-19 than in healthy controls.
 Importantly, Masson’s trichrome staining showed not only a quantitative thickening of placental vessels in women infected with SARS-CoV-2 during pregnancy but also a fibrosis of the vessel walls.

 In thickened placental vessels of women infected with SARS-CoV-2 during pregnancy, the immunohistochemistry with the antibodies against α-smooth muscle actin demonstrated a dramatic increase in smooth muscle mass.
-According to the authors, the placental arteries of women with COVID-19 during pregnancy very likely underwent smooth muscle cell proliferation.
+According to the authors, the placental arteries of women with COVID-19 during pregnancy likely underwent smooth muscle cell proliferation.

 The original figure from the article by Gychka SG, Brelidze TI, Kuchyn IL, et al. PLoS ONE, 2022.
+Vascular wall thickening in the placentas of women who contracted COVID-19 during pregnancy

 The original figure from the article by Gychka SG, Brelidze TI, Kuchyn IL, et al. PLoS ONE, 2022.
+Masson’s trichrome staining.

 Conclusion

 This study demonstrated severe vascular remodeling of placental arteries, including severe thickening and fibrosis of the vessel walls, and the occlusion of the vessel lumen in women infected with SARS-CoV-2 during pregnancy.
 Although the narrowing of the placental arterial lumen alters the blood flow between the mother and the fetus, the newborns’ health in this study cohort was not significantly affected.
-The same research group previously reported 20 cases of prenatal fetal death in the group of 414 women infected with SARS-CoV-2 during pregnancy.
-This corresponds to a rate of almost 5%, which is significantly higher than the population average.
-Therefore, the authors emphasized that further studies are needed to determine the effects of placental vascular remodeling on neonatal well-being and development.

 This article was published in Plos One.